Labiaplasty Surgery in Melbourne by Female Plastic Surgeon

 How is the Labia Reduction Surgery performed?

-Two main surgical methods are used in Labiaplasty surgery, the are both explained here:
+Two main surgical methods are used in Labiaplasty surgery.
+Both explained here:

 1. Labiaplasty Trim or Strip Method